Registration, Renewal and Restoration

 currency of registration please use the search register.
 RPEQs are required to renew their registration annually within the renewal period, 1 April to 31 May.

-If an engineer is not currently practising (e.g. on maternity leave, career break or retired) they may choose to register as a RPEQ non-practising at a cost of $106.25.
+If an engineer is not practising (e.g. on maternity leave, career break or retired) they may choose to register as a RPEQ non-practising at a cost of $109.95.
 Engineers interested in obtaining RPEQ non-practising status should contact BPEQ.

-Engineers whose registration has lapsed will be required to apply to have their
+Engineers whose registration has lapsed following the annual renewal period will be required to apply to have their